Product Line Code

 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping and tipping.
 Please also remember the following specific recommendations when planning your trip.

 Do not rely on credit or debit cards as your only source of money.
-A combination of Euros, traveller’s cheques and cards is best.
-Avoid relying on traveller's cheques alone as these are less and less readily cashed as clients use them very little.
+A combination of Euros, and cards is best.,

 Always take more rather than less, as you don't want to spoil the trip by constantly feeling short of funds.